kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Pod A (pkey-0x8001) is allocated to mlx5_0 → mlx5_0 is now locked to pkey-0x8001
 - Pod B (pkey-0x8001) arrives → matches affinity, is eligible to share mlx5_0
 - Pod C (pkey-0x8002) arrives → affinity mismatch on mlx5_0; mlx5_0 is
-  filtered out; Pod C is allocated to mlx5_1 instead
+  not a viable option for Pod C; Pod C is allocated to mlx5_1 instead

 #### Story 2: FPGA Bitstream Sharing